This engagement opportunity is now closed. Thank you for your comments!

 Yellowknife, NT, X1A 2L9

 Fax: (867) 873-0293

-Part 2: An addition from the Northwest Territories, which provides information on positive influences, community-led planning and knowledge gaps in the NWT.
+- An addition from the Northwest Territories, which describes positive influences and provides updated information on Peary caribou in the NWT.

 The NWT addition was developed collaboratively by the Conference of Management Authorities (CMA)—the wildlife co-management boards and governments that share responsibility for Peary caribou in the NWT.
 All CMA decisions are made by consensus.